Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you

 Does closing a credit card help or hurt a credit score?

-It’s more likely that closing a credit card will hurt a credit score than it will help.
-If the credit card has a balance, the credit score will definitely drop after a consumer closes the card.
-That’s because 30% of the credit score is based on credit utilization – the amount of available credit being used.
+It’s more likely that closing a credit card will hurt your score more than it will help.
+If the credit card has a balance, it will definitely drop after you close the card.
+That’s because 30% of your score is based on credit utilization – the amount of available credit being used.

-When a credit card is closed, there is no available credit, so the credit utilization calculation goes up to 100% immediately.
-As a result, the credit score drops.
+When you close a credit card, there is no available credit, so the credit utilization calculation goes up to 100% immediately.
+As a result, your score drops.
 Even if the credit card has a zero balance, the total credit utilization – which considers all credit card balances and available credit – is better because there is unused credit available.

-If other credit cards have balances of over 30% of the credit limit, closing a single credit card could hurt the credit score.
-Also, if a consumer has no other credit cards, or their only other cards are store credit cards (and they are closing a major credit card), their credit score could drop.
+If other credit cards have balances of over 30% of the credit limit, closing a single credit card could hurt your score.
+Also, if you have no other credit cards, or your only other cards are store credit cards (and they are closing a major credit card), your score could drop.

-The mix (or type) of credit is 10% of the overall credit score and looks for the consumer’s experience with different types of credit products, including both credit cards and loans.
-Please note, closing the oldest credit card could impact the credit score in terms of credit age (15% of your credit score) as well as credit utilization.
+The mix (or type) of credit is 10% of your overall score and looks at your experience with different types of credit products, including both credit cards and loans.
+Please note, closing the oldest credit card could impact your score in terms of credit age (15% of your score) as well as credit utilization.

 How often does a credit score change?

-A credit score is like a snapshot picture.
-A consumer can check their credit score one day with one of the credit bureaus and notice that it’s moved up or down from the previous day.
+Your credit score is like a snapshot picture.
+You can check your score one day and notice that it’s moved up or down from the previous day.

-A credit score can change daily depending on how often the credit report is being updated.
-Creditors, lenders, courts and others are continuously making updates to credit reports throughout the month and the resultant credit score will change to reflect those updates.
+Your score can change daily depending on how often your credit report is being updated.
+Creditors, lenders, courts, and others are continuously making updates to credit reports throughout the month and will change to reflect those updates.

-Will a prepaid credit card improve a credit score?
+Will a prepaid credit card improve your credit score?